TruX-DTF/fixminer_source/README.md

 #### Job Types

-*FixMiner* needs to specify a job to run.
+*FixMiner* needs to follow an execution, **in the order listed below** in order to create clusters of patches.

    1. __dataset4j__ / __dataset4c__: Create a java/c mining dataset from the projects listed in [subjects.csv](python/data/subjects.csv) or [datasets.csv](python/data/datasets.csv) for c

-   2. __richEditScript__: Calls the jar file produced as the results as maven package to compute Rich edit scripts.
+   2. __richedit__: Calls the jar file produced as the results as maven package to compute Rich edit scripts.
    This step can be invoke natively from java or using the [Launcher](src/main/java/edu/lu/uni/serval/richedit/Launcher.java) with appropriate arguments.

          ```powershell
          java -jar FixPatternMiner-1.0.0-jar-with-dependencies.jar  /Users/projects/release/fixminer_source/src/main/resources/config.yml RICHEDITSCRIPT
          ```
-   3. __shapeSI__: Search index creation for shapes.
+   3. __actionSI__: Search index creation for actions.
 The output of this step is written to __pairs__ folder which will be generated under __datapath__ in [config file](src/main/resources/config.yml)

    4. __compare__ : Calls the jar file produced as the results as maven package to compare the trees.
                              This step can be invoke natively from java or using the [Launcher](src/main/java/edu/lu/uni/serval/richedit/Launcher.java) with appropriate arguments.

         ```powershell
         java -jar FixPatternMiner-1.0.0-jar-with-dependencies.jar  /Users/projects/release/fixminer_source/src/main/resources/config.yml COMPARE
         ```
    5. __cluster__ : Forms clusters of identical trees.
+The output of this step is written to __actions__ folder which will be generated under __datapath__ in [config file](src/main/resources/config.yml)

-The output of this step is written to __shapes__ folder which will be generated under __datapath__ in [config file](src/main/resources/config.yml)
+   6. __tokenSI__ : Search index creation for tokens.
+The output of this step is written to __pairsToken__ folder which will be generated under __datapath__ in [config file](src/main/resources/config.yml)

+   7. __compare__ : Calls the jar file produced as the results as maven package to compare the trees.
+                                   This step can be invoke natively from java or using the [Launcher](src/main/java/edu/lu/uni/serval/richedit/Launcher.java) with appropriate arguments.

+        ```powershell
+        java -jar FixPatternMiner-1.0.0-jar-with-dependencies.jar  /Users/projects/release/fixminer_source/src/main/resources/config.yml COMPARE
+        ```

-   6. __stats__: Calculate frequency statistics of the patterns under statsshapes.csv in datapath.
+   8. __stats__: Calculate frequency statistics of the patterns under statsactions.csv in datapath.
 The information is also written in app.log file.

-   7. __exportPatterns__ : Export FixPatterns of APR integration under patterns folder located in datapath/
+   7. __patterns__ : Export FixPatterns of APR integration under patterns folder located in datapath/

    <!--